bsssshhhhhhh/svelte-data-grid/README.md

 ## Editing Data

-Version 2 adds early support for editing data.
+Version 2 added early support for editing data.
 Due to the lack of using a keyed each block to render the rows, maintaining focus on controls as the user scrolls is a tad wonky.
 This will be resolved in a future version.

 Import the components:
 ```